Beoria Simmons: Shannon House

-On March 25, 1982, over ten months after Barnes' murder, a roofer on his day off found the body of 29-year-old Shannon House in a wooded area near Iroquois Park in southern Louisville.
-At the time, there was no connection police knew with House's case with Barnes'; House was twice Barnes' age, was shot once while Barnes was shot three times, and the murder scenes were 12 miles apart.
+Over ten months after Barnes' murder, on March 25, 1982, a roofer found the body of 29-year-old Shannon House in a wooded area near Iroquois Park in southern Louisville.
+At the time, police believed there was no connection with the Barnes case'; House much older than Barnes, was shot once while Barnes was shot three times, and the murder scenes were 12 miles apart.
 The only thing similar was that both had been raped, but police still had no evidence at the time to suggest that they were connected.

 As with Barnes' case, police investigated acquaintances of House, but all were eventually ruled out.
 During the investigation, detectives uncovered a bullet casing, which was confirmed to have been fired from a .360 caliber pistol, which investigators used to link both cases together.

 Nancy Bettman

 On March 12, 1983, three boys discovered the body of 39-year-old Nancy Bettman laying in a creek beside a golf course.
 Bettman had been shot once in the back of the head, and unlike the previous victims, she was partially nude.
 Police suspected her murder was related to the others, and ballistics evidence confirmed it.